A PHP Developer in The JavaScript World

 I hate Selenium.
 I knew this.
 All the other modules and components during the process of making this article have been working like charm but this is something special.
 Really special.
 Let's google.

-.
+We seem the be missing libconf2-4.
 Come again?
 Do we really need to install this scary looking library to get angular e2e tests working?
 I'm not a sysadmin but what I know is that you should be really cautious with these kind of things because you can get your system messed up if you don't know what you are doing.
 And I don't know what I'm doing.
 But you don't learn without trying so let's install it and rerun the test.

 $ sudo apt-get install libgconf2-4